How To Find Airline Partner Award Flight Availability How To Find Airline Partner Award Flight Availability

 Star Alliance

-- ANA Mileage Club: Efficient in the Japanese sense that it almost shows too much information, ANA shows fairly accurate results and is a great place to confirm award availability you’ve found on Aeroplan or United.
+• ANA Mileage Club: Efficient in the Japanese sense that it almost shows too much information, ANA shows fairly accurate results and is a great place to confirm award availability you’ve found on Aeroplan or United.
 You’ll need an account and must log in to search awards.
 Catch the details in our guide to booking ANA awards.

 Oneworld

-- British Airways Executive Club: It’s a toss-up between the British Airways and Qantas websites for Oneworld availability.
+• British Airways Executive Club: It’s a toss-up between the British Airways and Qantas websites for Oneworld availability.
 The latter is my favorite — more from familiarity than because it turns up better results.
 BA’s website is easy to use and will show availability for all member airlines.
 The search results are accurate and easy to understand.
 However, the main downside is that you have to search one day at a time.

-- Qantas Frequent Flyer: The Qantas website offers an easy search experience when compared to the likes of ANA.
+• Qantas Frequent Flyer: The Qantas website offers an easy search experience when compared to the likes of ANA.
 Qantas offers a month-by-month view and allows you to isolate the results by class of service, which is great if you’re scanning results to piece together dates.
 However, it doesn’t show all routes flown by Oneworld carriers and doesn't accept Doha as a departure city — even though Qatar Airways (based in Doha) is a Oneworld partner.

 SkyTeam

-- Korean Air SKYPASS: Korean’s revamped website has become another good resource for searching SkyTeam partner awards.
+• Korean Air SKYPASS: Korean’s revamped website has become another good resource for searching SkyTeam partner awards.
 In addition to showing much more of its own premium cabin space than the two sites above, we find it a great method for searching availability on other Asian carriers like China Southern and Garuda Indonesia.
 The interface is easy to use, but it's prone to throwing up strange error messages when searching premium cabin space and multi-city searches.

 Emirates and Etihad

 You’ll get the best results for Emirates flights available to partners by searching for space on Qantas.
 You'll also get decent results searching Emirates' own website.
+Aeroplan is another solid option.

 While there are exceptions to this rule, in general, you can assume that if a seat is available for one partner to book, it should be available for all partners to book.
-What does this mean?
-If you're on the Aeroplan website and see see an award seat is available on a United flight, it should be available through all of United's partner airlines Re-read those previous two sentences again to make sure you fully understand.

-If a seat is available for one partner to book, it should be available for all partners to book.
 Effectively, partner awards are airlines saying “We'll offer these seats up for all of our partners to grab, and the rest we'll hold for our members.”
 Remember, this isn't a 100% guarantee.
 You should always double-check availability.
 However, it's a reasonably safe working assumption.

 I've run into issues here just once when trying to book a Cathay Pacific business class flight using Alaska miles.
-After searching British Airways, I found three award seats were available.
-However, upon calling Alaska to book, agents could only see two seats.
+After searching British Airways, I found three award seats available.
+However, upon calling Alaska to book, agents could only see two.
+I ended up booking premium economy for the segment instead of business, which wasn't terrible after connecting from long-haul business class.

 Final Thoughts

 It takes time to wrap your head around how partner award flights work.
 The return on this investment is an exponentially greater value for your miles.
 The ability to fly United using Singapore KrisFlyer miles is a great way to save a few miles on some routes.
-The same can be said for flying Cathay Pacific business or first class using Alaska miles — a fantastic premium cabin redemption that you may not otherwise fly if you had to collect miles in that Cathy's own rewards program.
+The same can be said for flying Cathay Pacific business or first class using Alaska miles — a fantastic premium cabin redemption that you may not otherwise fly if you had to collect miles in Cathay's own rewards program.

 If you want an even easier option, you can always reach out to our Award Booking Service.
 We'll handle the heavy lifting of finding the best flights for your trip.